A Fifth Anniversary Vacation for Abby and Richard

 By midday we were at Hatch Point, which we like because it sports excellent overlooks, and we can hike a little with the Chihuahuas, Max and Sierra.
 Crews were working on the unpaved portion of the road, and had taken down the sign to the Canyonlands Overlook, which we took anyway, only to find that it had washed out.
 We continued on to the Anticline Overlook, where we hiked around the short trail with the dogs.

-As we drove out on the main road, the rain began to pour, and at one point lightning struck about 300 yards from the car.
-Kev said it was the closest he’d ever been to a lightning strike, and we both felt adjudicated that we had gotten off the trail when we did.
-A little farther down the road, we stopped several times to attempt to photograph the amazing cottonwoods along Indian Creek.
-On one of our stops, we saw some beautiful horses that came up to us.
-We noticed that they grazed in an area with Cockleburs (Xanthium strumarium, Asteraceae), and their manes were full of them.
+As I drove out on the main road, the rain began to pour, and at one point lightning struck about 300 yards from the car.
+A little farther down the road, I stopped several times to attempt to photograph the amazing cottonwoods along Indian Creek.

 Abby felt like sleeping in with the dogs in the morning, so I headed a few miles south of Moab to a trail I had seen on the map for years, but never tried, the Hidden Valley trail.
 Almost immediately from the trail head, short, rocky switchbacks lead up the 680 feet that from the Spanish Valley appears to be a wall of rocks.
 Near the top is an inlet that opens into a wide, flat valley.
 The trail follows it another two miles northwest in the Behind the Rocks Wilderness Area to Petro Pass, where it joins the Moab Rim Jeep trail.
 I was fortunate to have a chilly breeze and clear, blue skies.
 I turned around at the pass and headed home.